 There are many other opportunities to talk about as year-end approaches.
 And, many times, there may be strategies such as deferral of income, prepayment of expenses, etc., that can help you save taxes.
 We are here to help.

-Please contact our office today to set up your year-end review.
+Please contact our Michigan IRS tax resolution experts today to set up your year-end review.
 As always, planning ahead can help you minimize your tax bill and position you for greater success.

 Franskoviak Tax Solutions